Skip to main content

 The optimization algorithm acts as follows:

-1. The tool computes the individual coverage provided by each base station and compute its individual coverage ratio to the area of interest.
+1. The tool computes the individual coverage provided by each base station and its individual coverage ratio to the geographic area (or devices) of interest.

 note

-To optimize the simulation time, the calculation also stops when the incremental coverage percentage of each remaining base station is < 0.1% while the aggregated coverage ratio is below Target area coverage percentage - 3%.
+To optimize the simulation time, the calculation also stops when the incremental coverage percentage of each remaining base station is < 0.1% while the aggregated coverage ratio is < Target coverage percentage - 3%.

 In the simulation output, the following information is provided: